ky-hiverge/hive-cli/README.md

 # Hive-CLI

-Hive-CLI is a command-line interface for managing and deploying Hive agent and experiments on Kubernetes and other platforms.
+Hive-CLI is a command-line interface for managing and deploying the Hive agent and experiments on Kubernetes and other platforms.

 ```bash
      ███          █████   █████  ███